managing poor performance

 • the employee has been offered appropriate support and assistance such as training, mentoring, or adjustments

-• there is a set date for follow-up meetings
+• there are set dates for follow-up meetings

-Monitoring the situation- It takes more than one meeting and conversation to resolve poor performance.
-Employers should regularly check-in with the employee to discuss progress and any obstacles.
-Continue to give them feedback and encouragement.
+Monitoring the situation - It takes more than one meeting and conversation to resolve performance concerns.
+Employers should regularly check-in with the employee to discuss progress and any obstacles they may have encountered.
+The employee should be given continuous feedback and encouragement.
 Remember to be flexible and give time to the employee to improve their performance.

 HR and HSW support for businesses